Obscuretone/obscuretone.github.io/public/posts/en/agile_has_never_been_tried.md

 The deeper problem is authority wearing a methodology lanyard.

-## Agile Has Been Tried Locally
+That still leaves Agile with the same problem as communism: a managerial class will not surrender power merely because the new system says it should.

+A methodology for organizing human work has to account for ambition, fear, status, self-protection, and the desire for control.
+Management will seek certainty, teams will protect themselves from punishment, executives will prefer legible dashboards to ambiguous reality, and everyone will optimize whatever determines their next performance review.

+None of that makes cooperation impossible.
+It makes the redistribution of authority the actual implementation work.
+Ceremonies cannot produce trust while punishment rewards silence, and a manifesto cannot create shared ownership while a protected class retains every meaningful decision.
+The people with power have to surrender some control, while everyone else has to accept the responsibility that comes with receiving it.

+That is why "the people did it wrong" can be both a pathetic excuse and a precise diagnosis.
+The phrase explains nothing by itself, but an implementation that preserves the hierarchy the idea was meant to replace really has missed the point.
+Doing it properly means building incentives, protections, and decision structures that make cooperation durable rather than merely asking everyone to believe harder.

+## It Works When Power Actually Moves

+Real Agile exists in small teams with shared goals, mutual trust, enough resources, and actual authority over their work.

-Real Agile exists, usually in pockets: a small team with a clear mission, a product owner who can decide, engineers who can talk directly to users, a codebase with enough test coverage to make change survivable, a manager who treats bad news as information instead of disobedience, and a planning process that can absorb reality without making someone lose face.
-Those teams can move beautifully without much ritual.
+A small team with a clear mission, a product owner who can decide, engineers who can talk directly to users, a codebase with enough test coverage to make change survivable, a manager who treats bad news as information instead of disobedience, and a planning process that can absorb reality without making someone lose face can move beautifully without much ritual.

 They need alignment, trust, feedback, technical competence, and permission to change course.

-The process is almost boring when it works: work in small pieces, show the thing, learn, adjust, and keep the system healthy enough that further adjustment remains possible.
-That is the whole trick.
+Agile works there because the transfer of authority is real.
+The process is almost boring: work in small pieces, show the thing, learn, adjust, and keep the system healthy enough that further adjustment remains possible.

 It is simple in the same way eating well and exercising are simple.

-The instructions fit on a page; the hard part is becoming the kind of organization that can follow them.
+The instructions fit on a page; the hard part is building an organization capable of following them.
+That difficulty does not invalidate the goal.
+It explains why adopting the vocabulary is so much easier than changing the power structure.

 ## Closing Thought

 Agile did not fail because standups are silly, though many standups are silly.

-Agile failed because companies wanted adaptability without redistributing authority to the people closest to the work.
+It failed because companies wanted adaptability without redistributing authority to the people closest to the work.

 They wanted fast feedback without changed plans, empowered teams without team power, and working software accompanied by comprehensive reporting about why it did not match the fantasy roadmap.

 When someone says "that was not real Agile," they may be unbearable and correct at the same time.
+An implementation that never transferred authority removed the mechanism that made the theory work.

 Bad Agile keeps the parts management could safely adopt without changing itself.

+Agile and communism make the same demand in different domains: the people doing the work should control the work.
+Both fail when a managerial class keeps the power and distributes only vocabulary.

+The problem is always people, specifically the people who refuse to give up control.